 Under the Encouragement of Research, Development and Technological Innovation in the Industry Law 5744-1984 (formerly known as the Law for the Encouragement of Research and Development in Industry 5744-1984), or Innovation Law, and the regulations and guidelines promulgated thereunder, research and development programs which meet specified criteria and are approved by a committee of the IIA, are eligible for grants.
-The grants awarded are typically up to 50% of the project's expenditures, as determined by the research committee.
-The grantee is required to pay royalties to the State of Israel from the sale of products developed under the program.
-Regulations under the Innovation Law generally provide for the payment of royalties of 3% to 6% on income generated from products and services based on technology developed using grants, until 100% of the grant, linked to the dollar and bearing interest at the LIBOR rate, is repaid.
-In July 2017, new regulations came into force.
-According to the new regulations, the royalties range between 1.3-5% depending on the company's size and sector.
+The grants awarded are up to 50% of certain of the project's expenditures, as determined by the research committee.
+The grantee is required to pay royalties to the State of Israel from the revenues derived from products developed program the sale of products incorporating technology developed within the framework of the approved research and development program or derived from such program (including ancillary services in connection with such program), usually up to 100% of the grant, linked to the dollar and bearing interest at the LIBOR rate.
 The terms of the IIA participation also require that products developed with IIA grants be manufactured in Israel and that the know-how developed thereunder may not be transferred outside of Israel, unless approval is received from the IIA and additional payments are made to the IIA.
 However, this does not restrict the export of products that incorporate the funded know-how.
-The royalty repayment ceiling can reach up to three times the amount of the grant received (plus interest) if manufacturing is transferred outside of Israel, and repayment of up to six times the amount of the grant (plus interest) may be required if the technology itself is transferred outside of Israel or license to use it was granted to a foreign entity.
+The royalty repayment ceiling can reach up to three times the amount of the grant received (plus interest) if manufacturing is transferred outside of Israel, and repayment of up to six times the amount of the grant (plus interest) may be required if the technology itself is transferred outside of Israel.